Eulbobo/trapped_in_cabin_with_lord_byron/Readme.md

 This repository used to contain an implementation of the famous [Trapped in a cabin with Lord Byron](Rules.md) game by Oliver Darkshire.

-But sometimes, bad things happens, like using a `rm -rf .` command at root directory, or inputing a lot of commands without checking the results...
+But sometimes, bad things happens, like using a `rm -rf .` command at root directory, or inputting a lot of commands without checking the results...
 In our case, a dreadful `push -f` was done after a messy combination of bad recursive deletions, and all source code was lost.
-Attempts were made to recover what was salvageable but alas, the save file was also corrupt and we could not recover anything...
+Attempts were made to recover what was salvageable but alas, the save file was also corrupt, and we could not recover anything...

-That was what we though after we saw the corruption error on the screen after 3 hours of trying to understand how to unpack a `tar.gz`.
+That was what we thought after we saw the corruption error on the screen after 3 hours of trying to understand how to unpack a `tar.gz`.
 And then we realized that the tests were still there !

 Your mission is simple : save us and recreate the code that matches the tests ! (because we are not trusted to touch a keyboard ever again)